 Please include references, links, and documents in the relevant comment boxes, or at the end of the nomination survey, in order to help document biodiversity significance and management of the MPA.

-1. Identify the full name of the Marine Protected Area you are nominating for provisional Global Ocean Refuge System membership:
+1. Identify the full name of the marine protected area you are nominating for a Global Ocean Refuge award:

 MPAtlas or World Database on Protected Areas (WDPA) ID or URL (if known):

 2. Please provide us with your contact information.
 (If you are not the manager of the marine protected area, you will be asked for the manager’s contact information as well.)

 3. List any NGOs that are involved with the designation, implementation, or management of this MPA.

 4. List the marine ecosystems protected in this site and upload or provide links to any maps or spatial data files depicting the ecosystems or relevant bathymetry, geology, oceanography, or species distributions in the protected area.

 5.Identify the biodiversity value of the MPA by checking all the descriptions that apply (must have at least one to qualify for a Global Ocean Refuge award).